Ley-line/resource-packs-pack-2012/README.md

 ```diff
 - When you get poisoned or venomed, your HP icon will reset to vanilla sprites due to a conflict with the "Poison" plugin, to fix this.
 Simply turn off "Change HP Orb Icon" tab from the plugin.
 ```

 ---

+## v4.3 (3-May-2022)
+- Bank search icon has been moved slightly to accomodate for the music player
+  - Before it was cut off slightly

+---